Lightning glowed far away in the cloudy sky.

 “The wind is all from the east- we must hurry if we want to avoid losing the storm,” he said.
-“Sir Silas is gathering Order members from the pilgrim’s quarters, and he will be reinforcements in the trawler by morning; we need to clear the way for them.”
+“Sir Silas is gathering guild members from the pilgrim’s quarters, and he will bring reinforcements in the trawler by morning; we need to clear the way for them.”

 “Of course,” I said.

-As my feet his the basket floor thunder rumbled in the distance, and when Trusty cut the tether the wind gusted as though to rush us on.
-Trusty twisted a knob attached to the gas line and the flame rose in a great whoosh.
+As my feet hit the basket floor thunder rumbled in the distance, and when Trusty cut the tether the wind gusted as though to rush us on.
+Trusty twisted a knob attached to the gas line and there was a great whoosh.
 Then the ground grew distant, and the balloon bore me up, away, into the storm.

-For most of the journey, I floated in a sea of darkness.
+For most of the journey, we floated in a sea of darkness.

-We drifted without lantern, moon, or star to help guide our way.
+The balloon drifted without lantern, moon, or star to help guide its way.
 From time to time, the sky would glow with lightning, and I could see the froth of waves far below and the outline of dark cliffs in the distance.
 Each time, Trusty would mark the cliffs’ location and adjust our course slightly.
 With each flash of lightning, the cliffs loomed larger.